Global e-Schools and Communities Initiative: Building a knowledge society for all

-Much of GESCI’s work is with Government Ministries and their related agencies responsible for education, science & technology, innovation, and vocational training.
-The objective is to bring about transformation in these sectors through the innovative use of ICTs.
+Much of GESCI's work is with Government Ministries and their related agencies responsible for education, science & technology, innovation, and vocational training.

 GESCI provides technical and strategic advice in developing and implement national strategies and plans to advance their overall education and development objectives in support of developing inclusive knowledge societies.

-In its work GESCI is sensitive to the changing needs and priorities of developing country governments.
-In recent years, it made adjustments to its operational model and made greater investments in its implementation expertise, as policy needs of governments were increasingly satisfied, and the challenge of innovative and successfully implementing strategies became more pressing.
-GESCI has always been a demand and needs driven organisation, and its flexibility and adaptability are some qualities which ensure its continued relevance.
-GESCI has established itself as a responsive, reliable and expert technical assistance international organisation in the field of ICT integration for more effective education and training delivery and ensuring equity of access and participation.

-GESCI has also earned a reputation for providing quality and cutting edge policy-driven leadership programmes for Government officials in Knowledge Society development - key ingredients for socio-economic development and poverty reduction.
 GESCI has built working relationships with Government ministries and their respective implementation organisations across more than 16 African countries and also with key international organisations.

 The Africa-wide Alumni Network for policy-makers in Knowledge Society development has been launched to support the Sustainable Development Goals (SDGs).
 This network comprises more than 500 alumni (with Graduate Diplomas from Dublin City University) who have participated in the African Leadership in ICT and Knowledge Society Development programme.
-74 mid-to-senior level governments officials in Kenya graduated from this leadership programme.Many donors, including the World Bank, now acknowledge that ICT can be leveraged to solve some of these challenges facing the education sector.
+74 mid-to-senior level governments officials in Kenya graduated from this leadership programme.